dcmnts/isosplit-paper/isosplit.md

 <!--
 height: 550
 -->
-> Figure UV2: Average accuracies for the various clustering algorithms as a function of separation distance in the unequal variances simulation.
+> Figure UV2.
+Average accuracies for the various clustering algorithms as a function of separation distance in the unequal variances simulation.
 Algorithms with an asterisk have optimal parameters set based on known properties of the datasets (e.g., number of clusters).

-The results of the comparison show that GMM performs best, as expected since the clusters were drawn from Gaussian distributions and the number of components was known.
+The results show that GMM performs best, as expected since the clusters were drawn from Gaussian distributions and the number of components was known.
 In the non-Isosplit cases, optimal parameters were used (e.g., K=2 for k-means), whereas Isosplit does not require any parameters to be set.
 Generally, Isosplit performed better than the non-GMM methods when the clusters overlapped to a moderate extent.
 The decision boundary for k-means was incorrect due to the unequal variances between the two clusters, and DBSCAN had trouble due to the varying densities of the clusters, making it difficult to choose an ideal scale parameter.

-**TODO: Talk about MeanShift, SC, AC**
+As expected, Isosplit did not detect more than one distinct cluster for low separation distances.

 ### Anisotropic clusters

 Another assumption of k-means is that clusters are spherical, or isotropic.
-Since it tries to minimize the sum of squared distances to the cluster center, k-means can favor splitting anisotropic clusters in a direction of elongation rather than separating distinct clusters.
-Since it does not try to minimize any such metric, Isosplit does not have this problem as it will split along directions where there is a density dip, regardless of anisotropic.
+Because its cost function is the sum of squared distances to the cluster centers, k-means can favor splitting anisotropic clusters in a direction of elongation rather than separating distinct clusters.
+Since it does not try to minimize any such metric, Isosplit does not have this problem as it will split along directions where there is a density dip, regardless of anisotropic shape.

-K-means clustering assumes clusters are spherical, or isotropic.
-As it minimizes the sum of squared distances to the cluster center, k-means my favor splitting an elongated cluster along the direction of elongation rather than separating distinct anisotropic clusters.
-Isosplit, on the other hand, does not have this problem as it is designed to split clusters along directions where there is a density dip, regardless of anisotropic shape.

-To illustrate this, we simulated three clusters in 2D, one spherical, and two having an anisotropic factor of 8:1.
+To illustrate this, we simulated three Gaussian clusters in 2D, one spherical, and two having an anisotropy factor of 8:1.
 As in the unequal variances example, the separation distances were varied.
-The results are shown in interactive Figure AC.
-For separation distances around 4.5, Isosplit was more accurate than the other algorithms.
-Both k-means and GMM favored splitting the anisotropic clusters along the direction of elongation.
-DBSCAN struggled due to the variation in density in this example.
+The results are shown in Figure AC1.
+Isosplit generally performed equal to or better than all other algorithms for sufficiently large separation distances.
+At a separation distance of 4.5, several of the algorithms (Agg, GMM, K-means, RL) favored splitting the anisotropic clusters along the direction of elongation.
+DBSCAN struggled for lower separation distances due to the variation in density in this example.

 https://figurl.org/f?v=gs://figurl/bluster-views-1&d=sha1://9d253a4d61cb158a8148db15f6e6e81d11468376&label=Bluster:%20Anisotropic&s={%22algs%22:[%22Agg*%22,%22DBSCAN*%22,%22GMM*%22,%22Isosplit%22,%22K-means*%22,%22RL*%22,%22SC*%22],%22ds%22:24}
 <!--
 height: 700
 -->
-> Figure AC1: Performance of clustering algorithms for three clusters, one spherical and two anisotropic, with varying separation distances.
+> Figure AC1.
+Performance of clustering algorithms for three clusters, one spherical and two anisotropic, with varying separation distances.
 Algorithms with an asterisk have optimal parameters set based on known properties of the datasets (e.g., number of clusters).
 Use the interactive controls to explore all simulations.

 https://figurl.org/f?v=gs://figurl/vegalite-2&d=sha1://88518091b35c3dd0a94d981cd952b7f4975f8570&label=Accuracy%20vs.%20separation%20for%20anisotropic%20simulation
 <!--
 height: 550
 -->
-> Figure AC2

-**TODO: Talk about MeanShift, SC, AC**
+> Figure AC2.
+Average accuracies for the various clustering algorithms as a function of separation distance in the anisotropic clusters simulation.
+Algorithms with an asterisk have optimal parameters set based on known properties of the datasets (e.g., number of clusters).

 ## Non-Gaussian clusters

 Both k-means and GMM assume that clusters are Gaussian distributed.
-When a cluster comes from a skewed distribution, the representative points are pulled in the skewed direction which can result in incorrect decision boundaries.
+When a cluster comes from a skewed distribution, the representative points are pulled in the skewed direction which results in incorrect decision boundaries.
 Isosplit does not make the Gaussian assumption, and works with both skewed and symmetric distributions, provided they are unimodal.
-Figurl NG demonstrates this for two simulated clusters, with the one on the right being skewed right.
+Figure NG1 demonstrates this for two simulated clusters, with the cluster on the right being skewed right.
+In our simulations, Isosplit and RL performed much better than the other methods.

 https://figurl.org/f?v=gs://figurl/bluster-views-1&d=sha1://07cd39063379e1f6a4ed5fe6d2238ba32d92e8a6&label=Bluster%3A%20Non-Gaussian
 <!--
 height: 700
 -->

-> Figure NG: Performance of clustering algorithms for a pair of clusters, one of which is non-Gaussian and skewed right.
+> Figure NG1: Performance of clustering algorithms for a pair of clusters, one of which is non-Gaussian and skewed right.
 Algorithms with an asterisk have optimal parameters set based on known properties of the datasets (e.g., number of clusters).
 Use the interactive controls to explore all simulations.

-**TODO: Talk about MeanShift, SC, AC**

 ## Many clusters